XDeboratti/rtd-tutorial/docs/source/usage.rst

 Usage
 =====

-This section explains how to use the ggnn library and the ggnn module.
+This section explains how to use the ggnn module and the ggnn library.
 The ggnn library is written for easy use in Python, but of course using it from C++ is also explained here.

 Usage in Python
 ---------------

-You can find all the code from this tutorial and additional examples in the :file:`ggnn/examples/ggnn_pytorch.py` file of the GGNN repository.
+The code from this tutorial and additional examples can be found in the :file:`ggnn/examples/ggnn_pytorch.py` file of the GGNN repository.

 Standard Usage
 ~~~~~~~~~~~~~~

-After installing the ggnn module, we have to import it and create the data.
-Additionally we tell the ggnn module to print the deatiled logs into the console (optional):
+After installing the ggnn module, it needs to be imported and example data needs to be created.
+The dimensionality of the data has to be :math:`d >= 1`. ``ggnn.set_log_level(4)`` prints log information into the console during the execution of the algorithm, the higher the log level, the more information, 0 is the lowest log level and if no log level is set, the log level is automatically 0:

 .. code:: python